RahulBBajaj/simple_flutter_app/README.md

 ## Getting Started

 To run this Flutter app, you need to have Flutter and Dart installed on your system.
-Follow the official Flutter installation guide for your platform: Flutter Installation Guide
+Follow the official Flutter installation guide for your platform: Flutter Installation Guide Flutter Installation Guide

 ### Clone the repository:
 git clone https://github.com/your/repository.git